Shortcuts

 We were between two hedges that formed a narrow, winding passage big enough for two people to stand next to each other with their arms just touching.

-The hedges were tight packed but it was still somehow dimmer than it should have been an hour after dawn.
+The hedges were tightly packed but it was still somehow dimmer than it should have been an hour after dawn.

 I did.
 And gasped.